Our new website is live — with more info and a fresh new look. We hope you love it as much as we do!

-Safety is a big deal to us.
-Both on the road and online and we want to keep you safe from internet fraud and scams.
+Safety’s a big deal to us – both on the road and online.
+We want to keep you safe from internet fraud and scams.

 We’ve taken no shortcuts when it comes to security measures that protect your personal and financial information.

-• Firewall security to prevent unauthorised access into our network.
+• Firewall security prevents unauthorised access to our network.

-• Always monitoring suspicious login activity accessing your account.
+• We always monitor suspicious login activity on your account.

 Trust your gut.
 If it doesn’t feel right, don’t click on links, open attachments or provide any personal or financial information.

-We won’t ever ask for remote access to your computer or mobile phone or ask for your passwords or PINs (including over the phone or email).
+We won’t ever ask for remote access to your computer or mobile phone, or your passwords or PINs (including over the phone or email).

 If you have received a suspicious email or SMS claiming to be from us, send a screenshot to reportscam@angleauto.com.au.
 Our team will investigate to keep you and others safe too.